 Abstract: The project will develop an agricultural market information system to improve local agricultural markets and empower small farmers in rural Bangladesh using low-cost existing SMS infrastructure to create a viable local organization for information collection and dissemination.
 Focus is on the collection and distribution of market information to beneficiaries rather than on the in-formation system as such, using appropriate technology given the local context.

-Sirajul Islam defended his doctoral dissertation entitled ”Creating opportunity by connecting the unconnected : mobile phone based agriculture market information service for farmers in Bangladesh” on Thursday 10 November 2011.
+After completing a Bachelor in Business Administration from North South University, Bangladesh, and an MSc in Informatics with a specialization in eGovernment from Örebro University, he defended his doctoral dissertation entitled ”Creating opportunity by connecting the unconnected : mobile phone based agriculture market information service for farmers in Bangladesh” at Örebro University on Thursday 10 November 2011.
 The faculty opponent was Professor Rahul De from Indian Institute of Management (IIM) in Bangalore, India.
-The thesis is framed within the research area of Information and Communication Technologies for Development (ICT4D), which is concerned with how ICT can make a difference to the lives of the poor.
-This study focuses primarily on mobile phones and how they can be used as part of an Agriculture Market Information Service (AMIS) in order to provide crucial information to farmers in Bangladesh.
 More information, incl. link to full-text thesis.

-For his eminent thesis, Dr. Sirajul Islam has been given the ‘Börje Langefors second best 2011 doctoral dissertation award’ (or Börje Langeforspriset in Swedish) from the Swedish Academy of Information Systems.
+In 2012, Siraj received a prestigious ‘Börje Langefors best doctoral dissertation award’ from the Swedish Academy of Information Systems (Svenska informationssystemakademin) in recognition of quality of advance research in informatics in Sweden.
 The award was conferred on May 9, 2012 in a befitting manner during the annual conference of the Academy hosted by Linköping University.
 Börje Langefors Award is a prestigious academic honor awarded each year by SISA for the best doctoral dissertation in Sweden in the study areas -informatics, information systems, Data and Information Science or equivalent.
 The prize aims to reward as well as encourage development of high standard research in Sweden, and to demonstrate exemplary research in informatics.
 This award has been named after Swedish Professor Börje Langefors (1915-2009), one of those who made systems development a science.
+More information.